avo-hq/docs.avohq.io/docs/3.0/gemfile-environment-variables.md

 There are a few ways to use the secret tokens in the Gemfile

 :::info
-I'll use the `xxx-xxx-xxx` notiation instead of the actual gem server token which is a UUID
+I'll use the `xxx-xxx-xxx` notation instead of the actual gem server token which is a UUID
 :::

 ## 1. Use a bundler environment variable